apache/ignite/modules/scalar-2.10/README.txt

-Apache Ignite Scalar Module
+GridGain Scalar Module
 ---------------------------

-Apache Ignite Scalar module to be build with Scala 2.10.
+GridGain Scalar module to be build with Scala 2.10.